Last Updated: May 9, 2026

 - pH levels (as mentioned above)

-- Nitrates – Work on getting these above 0 and maintaining it.
-A little bit of nitrates is good for your tank
+- Nitrates: work on getting these above 0 and maintaining it.
+A measurable level of nitrates is good for your tank.

 Don’t Create an Undernourished Environment